OverviewTeaching: 20 min

 |float64||float||Numeric characters with decimals.
 If a column contains numbers and NaNs(see below), pandas will default to float64, in case your missing value has a decimal.|

 |datetime64, timedelta[ns]||N/A (but see the datetime module in Python’s standard library)||Values meant to hold time data.
 Look into these for time series experiments.|

-Now that we’re armed with a basic understanding of numeric and character data
+Now that we’re armed with a basic understanding of numeric and text data

 types, let’s explore the format of our survey data.
 We’ll be working with the

 surveys.csv dataset that we’ve used in previous lessons.

 # note that pd.read_csv is used because we imported pandas as pd surveys_df = pd.read_csv("data/surveys.csv")

 Remember that we can check the type of an object like this: